SamayMody/CLI-py-program/README.md

 ### Features:-
 - Add Task: Add a new task to the task list.
 - Display Tasks: Display the current list of tasks.
 - Mark Task as Completed: Mark a task as completed.
+- Load tasks from file path entered by user
 - Delete Task: Delete a task from the list.
 - Automatically Saves Tasks to file named as "tasks.txt"
 - Data structure type = Lists.